 - Appellation: St. Helena, Napa Valley

-- Site: 10.5 acres on Pritchard Hill, adjacent to Colgin Estate
+- Acreage: 10.5 acres on Pritchard Hill, adjacent to Colgin Estate

 - Soil Composition: Fractured serpentine and clay with igneous and seabed rock